LIVRE: History

-During the 2024 legislative election, LIVRE increased their result to 3.2% and elected 4 MPs: Rui Tavares, Isabel Mendes Lopes (who became the first Parliamentary leader of LIVRE), Jorge Pinto and Paulo Muacho.
+During the 2024 legislative election, LIVRE increased their result to 3.2% and elected four MPs: Rui Tavares, Isabel Mendes Lopes (who became the first Parliamentary leader of LIVRE), Jorge Pinto and Paulo Muacho.

 In the same year, LIVRE selected Francisco Paupério as the main candidate for the 2024 European Parliament election after his victory in the party primaries, a result that caused some internal turmoil in the party after allegations of electoral fraud.
 Rui Tavares was later criticized for not being as present as other party leaders in the party's campaign for the European elections.
-In the end, LIVRE achieved 3.8% of the votes, their best result so far, but failed to elect any MEPs.
+In the end, LIVRE achieved 3.8% of the votes, their best result at that point, but failed to elect any MEPs.

+In the 2025 legislative election, LIVRE once again rose to 4.1% of the votes and elected six MPs, this time also taking Filipa Pinto and Patrícia Gonçalves to parliament, with LIVRE becoming the largest party to the left of the Socialist Party.
+In the local elections, LIVRE managed to elect about 50 local representatives, having kept one city councillor in Lisbon within a PS/LIVRE/BE/PAN coalition, Carlos Teixeira.

+Later that year, the party presented its first own presidential candidate for the following year's presidential election, Jorge Pinto.
+He achieved a very poor result, winning just 0.7% of the votes and coming in ninth place, behind all left-wing candidates and even satirical candidate Manuel João Vieira, with the party endorsing António José Seguro for the second round against André Ventura on election night.

+In July 2026, before the party's congress, Rui Tavares announced he wasn't seeking another term as co-spokesperson, despite keeping open the idea of being once again the party's main candidate in the legislative elections.
+He was replaced by Isabel Mendes Lopes and Jorge Pinto.